Congenital Syphilis

 Rise in Congenital Syphilis Cases

 Congenital syphilis is a growing concern nationally and in NYC.
-At the national level, the number of congenital syphilis cases increased 740% from 2014 to 2023.
-In NYC, congenital syphilis cases have increased since 2018.
-In 2023, there were 35 cases of congenital syphilis in NYC, representing a 67% increase from 2022.
+At the national level, the number of congenital syphilis cases is almost 700% higher than it was a decade ago.
+In NYC there were 37 reported cases of congenital syphilis in 2024, representing a 5.7% increase compared with 2023.
+Reported cases were relatively low prior to 2018 but increased by 117.6% from 2019 to 2024.

 Syphilis is a bacterial infection that spreads through vaginal, anal, and oral sex.
 Untreated syphilis during pregnancy can lead to miscarriage, stillbirth, premature birth, low birth weight, or infant death shortly after birth.
 A pregnant person with syphilis can pass the infection to the fetus during pregnancy, giving the infant congenital syphilis.
 Infants born with congenital syphilis have an increased risk of severe health outcomes, including bone deformities, severe anemia, jaundice, blindness, and deafness.